Frequently Asked Questions

 • What does a Funeral Director do?

 As Funeral Directors, we are care givers and administrators.
 We make the arrangements for transportation of the deceased, complete the necessary paperwork and authorizations, and implement the choices made by the family regarding the funeral and disposition of a body.
 We are available to help or answer questions 24 hours a day, 365 days a year.
 We're always just a phone call away.

 On a more personal note, we are also listeners, advisors, and supporters.
-Erlewein Mortuary’s Funeral Directors have almost 50 years of combined experience in helping families in grief cope with death.
+Erlewein Mortuary & Crematory’s Funeral Directors have more than 75 years of combined experience in helping families in grief cope with death.
 After the funeral, we are here to support your personal needs, answer questions about grief, recognize when there appears to be difficulty coping, and recommend sources of additional assistance.

 • What do I do when my loved one dies?